 "That's great Ronnie," Lena said.
 "Great.
 How is the job search coming?"

-"And we're putting that on the backburner," Lena said, hurridly.
+"And we're putting that idea on the backburner," Lena said, hurridly.
 "Who else has something to share?
 How about you Fanaka?
 How's Nalda?"

 Fanaka grimaced.
 He was from an alternate past and his girlfriend, Nalda was from some sort of apocalyptic future, but somehow they made it work.
 She also didn't like coming to these meetings and only made the effort when Fanaka looked like he might sulk if she didn't.